BeautifulTrouble/beautifultrouble-dot-org/wp-content/plugins/social-sharing-toolkit/readme.txt

 == Screenshots ==

 1. Plugin configuration: General settings
 2. Plugin configuration: Content, Shortcode and Share Widget have the same options
 3. Advanced settings with bitly, Pinterest and Open Graph options

 == Upgrade Notice ==

+= 2.6 =
+* Removed outdated services

+= 2.5 =
+* Minor change.
+* WP 4.4 release support.

+= 2.4 =
+* Added support for WhatsApp.

+= 2.3 =
+* Bug fixes.

+= 2.2 =
+* Added option to select image size available for sharing if featured image is set.
+* Add new button to enable sharing on more services, including Gmail, AOL, Evernote, Hotmail, Instapaper, Mail.ru, Pocket, Sonico, vkontakte, Weibo, Yahoo Mail, and Yammer.
+* Bug fixes.

+= 2.1.4 =

+Change from webstagram profile to native instagram profile, notification of author change.

+= 2.1.3 =

+Please update to version 2.1.3 to fix an issue with the loading of stylesheets.

+= 2.1.2 =

+Please update to version 2.1.2 immediately for several crucial fixes.

 = 2.1.1 =